Today's Articles

 *Ernestine "Tiny" Davis was born on this date in 1909.
 She was a Black jazz trumpeter and vocalist.

-She was the youngest of seven children born to George and Leanna (nee White) Carroll from Memphis, TN.
+She was the youngest of seven children born to George and Leanna (nee White) Carroll in Memphis, TN.
 She had four older sisters and two older brothers.
-She married Clarence Davis in her youth, and they had three children, one son and two daughters.
+In her youth, she married Clarence Davis, and they had three children: one son and two daughters.

 In 1937, the Piney Woods Country Life School of Mississippi founded the 16-piece International Sweethearts of Rhythm.
 The band's purpose was to financially support the school, which educated the poor and orphaned Black children in that state.
 But in 1941, the International Sweethearts of Rhythm severed their ties with the Piney Woods Country Life School, moved to Virginia, and recruited seasoned professionals to join their band.

-Included in this group of professional musicians were Anna Mae Winburn, who previously had been singing with and directing an all-male orchestra, singer/trumpeter Ernestine "Tiny" Davis, and alto saxophonist Roz Cron.
+This group of professional musicians included Anna Mae Winburn, who previously had been singing with and directing an all-male orchestra, singer/trumpeter Ernestine "Tiny" Davis, and alto saxophonist Roz Cron.
 They toured the United States extensively, with the high points of their tour being the Apollo Theater in New York, the Regal Theater in Chicago, and the Howard Theater in Washington, D. C., where their debut set a box office record of 35,000 patrons in one week.
 One such engagement was at The Apollo, where the audience was on their feet, dancing to the unique rhythms those all-male, white big bands would later hire Black arrangers to copy.
-The energy pulses and throbs as they swung through the moves the new dance form demanded, vibrating the building in Harlem that night.
+The energy pulses and throbs as they swing through the moves the new dance form demanded, vibrating the building in Harlem that night.

 To Become a Musician or Singer